rutherford-nj/www.rutherfordboronj.com/upcoming-events/repair-cafe.md

-**Please note: Due to the weather forecast, the Repair Cafe is moved to the Rutherford Public Library Auditorium.
-(Rear entrance of library)**
+**At the Rutherford Public Library, 150 Park Ave (please us rear auditorium entrance of library)**

 Volunteer experts will help you repair

-• bicycles • computers • clothing • furniture • small appliances • sewing machines
+• bicycles • computers • clothing • small appliances • sewing machines

-• lamps • lawnmowers • electronics • jewelry •  and knife sharpening
+• lamps • electronics • jewelry •  and knife sharpening

 Volunteers will have the right tools, but if possible, bring any needed parts.
 One item (or two knives) at a time.
 Sevice is first-come, first-served.